The Best Montana Homeowners Insurance Company

-Montana’s annual premiums for homeowners insurance are on the low side — on average $1,003 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Montana’s average annual premiums for homeowners insurance are on the low side compared to the national average — $1,081 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 Whether you are cradled in the monumental Yellowstone Valley or find yourself sheltered deep within the Rocky Mountains, you know that Montana offers no end to its beauty and diversity.
 Choosing a home here can be an overwhelming experience of excellent choices, and with the local housing market on a steady rise, your investment will likely see growth in value and popularity.

 Just as important as choosing your home is protecting your home with the best homeowners insurance.
 Last year Missoula experienced a 5.8 magnitude earthquake, and Billings was branded a “high-risk area” after a handful of heavy hail storms and the infamous Father’s Day Tornado occured within just a few years of each other.
 The best homeowners insurance will mitigate the cost of repair — whether you’re dealing with a broken pipe or hail damage — and has the resources and customer support to make your recovery as smooth as possible.

 How We Found the Best Homeowners Insurance in Montana

 To find the five best homeowners insurance companies in Montana, we started looking at the Montana’s insurance market and identifying the largest insurers by market share.
 Next, we honed in on companies that specialize in insurance for the normal residential homeowner.
 We excluded underwriters like AIG that only offer home insurance to those with an “expansive portfolio of properties or possessions” and FM Global which specializes in large-scale industrial property insurance.